MICKAI

 Where this sits

 Mickai is the sovereign AI operating system.
-Twenty-one filed UK patent applications.
-Six hundred and seventy-five cryptographically signed claims.
-Sole inventor Micky Irons.
-Application reference UK00004373277.
+Thirty-one filed UK patent applications.
+Nine hundred and fourteen cryptographically signed claims.
+UK IPO public register, GB2607309.8 to GB2610422.4.
 The voice biometric primitive (Patent 02) holds where competing systems fall over because it was designed against the environments where sovereign AI is actually deployed.
 Mickai is held privately by its founder; the engagement model is direct.

 Sources